damiencollard/discourse-article/README.md

 **NOTE**: If a paragraph contains itemized lists, this will likely garble them, hence its being disabled by default.

-### Labeled links
+### Labeled links and Users

 This treatment is *enabled* by default.

-The Labeled Links treatment transforms Discourse links of the form `[label](url)` by keeping only the label highlighted with the `link` face and making it clickable.
+It transforms Discourse links of the form `[label](url)` by keeping only the label highlighted with the `link` face and making it clickable.
 Clicking it follows the specified URL.

+It also adds a link to a user's profile when it encounters a user name in the form `@user`.
+The

 ### Previous replies